emilygoeres/readmegenerator/OUTPUT_README.md

 ## usage
-cheese
+Used to create a professional readme page
 ## Installation
-cheese
+npm i inquirer
 ## Test
-cheese
+manuel
-If you have any questions regarding this project please reach me at cheese
+If you have any questions regarding this project please reach me at goeres123@hotmail.com